-Gently vacuuming the dust away, manually cleaning it or using a very small amount of compressed air will eliminate the dust.
+Gently vacuuming the dust away, manually cleaning it, or using a very small amount of compressed air will eliminate the dust.
 The same concept is true with a vacuum cleaner that is too full.
-It needs to be emptied, freed of debris, and the filters have to be cleaned.
+It needs to be emptied and freed of debris, and the filters have to be cleaned.
 Otherwise, the vacuum has no suction and is an ineffective tool, actually circulating dust rather than removing it.

 Your AC unit is no different.
-Dust, debris, dander and so forth accumulate inside the unit.
-The occasional dusting of the external components can be done to help slow the accumulation of dust and dirt, but it is in no way a replacement of having a professional clean out the vents, motor and various component parts, successfully removing anything that could hinder your air conditioning from working properly.
+Dust, debris, dander, and so forth accumulate inside the unit.
+The occasional dusting of the external components can be done to help slow the accumulation of dust and dirt, but it is in no way a replacement for having a professional clean out the vents, motor, and various parts, successfully removing anything that could hinder your air conditioning from working properly.

 The Installation Was Done Wrong